lxnewayfarer/snippets/README.md

 `calling_classes_from_string.rb`
 ___
 ### Markdown, HTML, rendering
 Custom [Redcarpet](https://github.com/vmg/redcarpet) markdown renderer.
-May be useful when you want to render markdown text to HTML when you want to use markdown text in Telegram.
+May be useful if you want to render markdown text to HTML when you want to use markdown text in Telegram.

 `custom_redcarpet_markdown_render.rb`
 ___